#7: Minimal Domination

 Minimal Domination collects a selection of Justin Clemens’ art writings from the past decade.
 The title is drawn from contemporary mathematics: a minimally dominating set is the smallest set of points that neighbour all other points of a graph.
 A minimally dominating set is therefore a multiple and a structure which has privileged access to that which it is not.
 This is the secret of contemporary art: it creates discrete selections from which we can survey the whole.

 Justin Clemens, former art critic for The Monthly, has written extensively on contemporary art.
-The essays in Minimal Domination discuss the work of Joseph Kosuth, Gordon Bennett, Juan Davila, Mike Parr, Ricky Swallow, Janet Burchill & Jennifer McCamley, Christian Capurro, Philip Hunter, and others.
+The essays in Minimal Domination discuss the work of Joseph Kosuth, Gordon Bennett, Juan Davila, Mike Parr, Ricky Swallow, Janet Burchill & Jennifer McCamley, Christian Capurro, Philip Hunter and others.

 —